ON THIS PAGE: You will learn about the different treatments doctors use for children with medulloblastoma. Use the menu to see other pages.

 A bone marrow transplant may be used for children with recurrent medulloblastoma, which means the tumor has returned after treatment (see below).
 A bone marrow transplant is a medical procedure in which bone marrow that contains tumor cells is replaced by highly specialized cells.
 These cells, called hematopoietic stem cells, develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
-This procedure is also called a stem cell transplant.
-This is because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.
+This procedure is also called a stem cell transplant or a hematopoietic stem cell transplant.

 Before recommending transplantation, doctors will talk with you about the risks of this treatment.
 They will also consider several other factors, such as the type of tumor, results of any previous treatment, and your child’s age and general health.